Annuities - Best Interest Training FAQ for Licensees

-Public Act 544 expanded suitability requirements for annuity sales.
-The Act requires a producer who engages in the sale of annuities to complete a one-time 4-hour annuity education course by December 1, 2013.
 Insurers are responsible to provide product-specific training and training materials that explain all material features of annuity products to their producers.
-Insurers shall verify that their producers have completed the annuity training course before allowing the producer to sell an annuity for that insurer.
+Insurers shall verify that their producers have completed the annuity training requirements before allowing the producer to sell an annuity for that insurer.

-In addition to requiring insurers to provide product-specific training to their producers, a number of new suitability factors were added.
-These include age, annual income, financial situation, financial experience, financial objectives, financial time horizon, existing assets, liquidity needs, liquid net worth, risk tolerance and tax status.
-The reasonability of a recommended annuity purchase must be based on these factors.
-In addition, for an exchange or replacement annuity, the producer must also take into consideration any surrender charge or the beginning of a new surrender period, loss of existing benefits, investment advisory fees, the belief that the consumer would benefit from product enhancements or whether the product had been replaced or exchanged in the preceding 36 months.
+The reasonability of a recommended annuity purchase must be based on several factors.
+In addition, for an exchange or replacement annuity, the producer must also take into consideration any surrender charge or the beginning of a new surrender period, loss of existing benefits, or other contractual benefits, or be subject to increased fees, investment advisory fees, or charges for riders and similar product enhancement, the belief that the consumer would benefit from the replacing product, or whether the product had been replaced or exchanged in the preceding 60 months.

-- What are the new requirements for insurance producers to sell annuity products in Michigan?
+- What are the new training requirements for insurance producers to sell annuity products in Michigan?

 - Does the annuity training only apply to resident producers?